- Location: Bolpur Labh Pur Road, Distt, Kankalitala, West Bengal 731204

 - Sonajhurir Sanibarer Haat

 - Visva-Bharati University

 How to Reach

-- By Air: The nearby Airport from the temple is Netaji Subhash Chandra Bose Airport, it is 153 km away from the temple.
+- By Air: The nearest Airport to the temple is Netaji Subhash Chandra Bose Airport, which is 153 km away from the temple.

 - By Train: Bolpur Shantiniketan railway station is the nearby Railway Station, from where taxis and buses are available to reach the temple.

 - By Road: The temple is 10 km away from the Shantiniketan bus station, which is located on the Bolpur-Labhpur route.